farazfazli/learning-rkt/README.md

 # rkt-utils
-Utilities to make rkt deployment easy
+Utilities to make building ACIs and deploying with rkt easy

+## Update rkt and acbuild

 Downloads or updates rkt and acbuild via a simple script.
 Stores acbuild version tag taken from GitHub in a txt file.